Visiting Titanic Belfast 105 Years After The Titanic Sank

 Titanic Belfast is in the Titanic Quarter in Belfast.
 Map here.
 Standard adult admission is £18 and audio guides (available to rent in several languages) are £3.
 There is a reduced admission rate of £9 valid for the last hour the museum is open.
-Hours of operation vary throughout the year.
-Tickets can be purchased online, which I’d recommend saving time.
+Hours of operation vary 14throughout the year.
+Tickets can be purchased online, which I’d recommend as it’ll save you time from waiting in queues for tickets.
 Titanic Belfast offered me a complimentary ticket to Titanic Belfast, which I am very grateful for.
 I paid for my ticket for the A Night to Remember event.
 All opinions here are my own.